malpa222/portfolio/_pages/group/description.md

 Our initial research gave us the IP ranges of their web shop and the LinkedIn accounts of their employees.
 During the initial on-site research, our team managed to get the IP address of the company itself, which was a great finding since we could use it to target any open services directly.

 We have split the tasks among us and delegated each other to different areas.
-I chose to work on the social engineering part - which meant that we had to conduct a phishing campaign.
+Together with Georgi Minchev, I chose to work on the social engineering part - which meant that we had to conduct a phishing campaign.
 A write-up on my progress is available in the *[phishing](/group/phishing)* section of my portfolio.